herbinmorn/app-ssv2/README.md

 Here is our deployed link: https://ssvtravel.herokuapp.com/

-Here is a video clip: https://drive.google.com/file/d/1Zg88n38UPr9dDh-R0jZaPKK05mpzTFFr/view
+To see how it works: https://drive.google.com/file/d/1Zg88n38UPr9dDh-R0jZaPKK05mpzTFFr/view